The next Olympic Tennis Event will take place at Rio 2016.

 Following demonstration/exhibition events at Mexico City 1968 and Los Angeles 1984, tennis was finally reinstated as a medal sport at Seoul 1988.
 Since then, the Olympic Tennis Event has gone from strength to strength and a gold medal is now one of the most coveted prizes in the game for today's star names.

-Visit the ITF's Olympic Tennis Event website for more information about the Games, including all of the news and results from London 2012 and a look-ahead to the Youth Olympic Games event in Nanjing in 2014.
+Visit the ITF's Olympic Tennis Event website for more information about the Games, including all of the news ahead of Rio 2016 and all of the results from the Youth Olympic Games event in Nanjing in 2014.

 The Olympic Tennis Event and Youth Olympic Tennis Event are managed by the ITF on behalf of the International Olympic Committee, and in conjunction with the Organising Committee for each individual Games.
 The Paralympic Tennis Event is also managed by the ITF on behalf of the International Paralympic Committee.